xsuite/xfields/docs/gettingstarted.rst

     from xfields.platforms import XfCupyPlatform
     platform = XfCupyPlatform()

-And to run oon GPUs and CPUs using PyOpenCL:
+And to run on GPUs and CPUs using PyOpenCL:

 .. code-block:: python